-The sequence diagram for ship to ship short data message is shown in Figure 42.
+The sequence diagram for ship to ship short data message is shown in Figure 40.
 This protocol is used for short data messages that fit within a single transmission burst.
 A random slot in the randomizing interval given in the MAC signalling is used for the transmission.

-The receiving ship sends and ACK when the message is received correctly, otherwise the transmitting ship may automatically retry until the retry limit is reached.
+The receiving ship sends an ACK when the message is received correctly, otherwise the transmitting ship may automatically retry until the retry limit is reached.